 It is noteworthy that an award for maintenance is at the discretion of the presiding judge over the matter, the judge has the freedom of choice in determining exactly what one might get considering the social standing of the parties and their lifestyles, the respective means and earning capacity of the parties, the age of the parties, the conduct of the parties during the marriage and the existence and the number of children.

 Furthermore, a party making an application for maintenance has the right to receive maintenance for a value, which will be sufficient to maintain the marital standard of living as long as the other party is in a strong financial position and is able to afford such an order.
-However, a maintenance order will terminate on the remarriage of the party order is granted in favour.
+However, a maintenance order will terminate on the remarriage of the party order is granted in favor.

 Child support is an ongoing periodic payment made by a parent for the financial benefit of a child (or parent, caregiver, guardian, or state) following the end of a marriage or other relationship.

-A child of the marriage for the purposes of maintenance is not confined to child born to a lawful marriage between the spouses.
+A child of the marriage for the purposes of maintenance is not confined to a child born to a lawful marriage between the spouses.
 It covers natural but illegitimate or legitimated child born by the two spouses.
 A child adopted since the marriage jointly by the spouses is also a child of the marriage

 This means conferring title over a property from one party to another.
 It is the transfer of property of a party or jointly owned to the other spouse.

 The court has discretion in regards to the award of immovable property to a party claiming maintenance; this relief must be expressly provided for in the divorce petition or answer and not afterthought.

 The Court may also order that a lump sum should be paid by one party to another.
 The party seeking a lump sum from the other party must clearly state the ground upon which such demand is being sought.
 Such a party is expected to state his or her contribution or support to finances or wealth of the other part that warrants the request for payment of the amount.